Burst-Statistics/burst/readme.txt

 Not...yet.

 == Change log ==

+= 1.4.1 =
+* Fix: Added a fallback for when the REST API does not return a valid response.
+* Fix: Translation strings were not being loaded properly.
+* Fix: Date picker caused the dashboard to crash for some users.
+This has been resolved.

 = 1.4.0 =
 * Feature: Goals.
 You can now set goals for your website and track them in the dashboard.
 * Feature: Filter your data by device, pages, referrers, and more.